Buying a House

 - Liaising with the lender in regard to the mortgage

-- Checking with various government authorities to see if they have a vested interest in the property
+- Checking with various government authorities to see if they have a vested interest in the property and check for any outstanding debts with the local council.

 - Calculating adjustments for council, water and strata rates